joehinkle11/Lazy-View-SwiftUI/README.md

 # Lazy View SwiftUI

 I came up with this solution independently while working on a project.
 After some more Googling, I found others had come across the same bug and solved it.
-I am using this as an opportunity to try my first CocoPod and SwiftPackage.
+I am using this as an opportunity to try my first CocoaPod and SwiftPackage.

 ## Why Lazy Load a SwiftUI View?